SujayGd/Meal-intake-prediction/README.md

     python main.py testsampleinput.csv

-  # Codebase and outputs
+  # Outputs

- 1. Codebase - contains the entire codebase with 4 classifier models and meal/no-meal data.
- 2. Outputs - classifier labels are stored in **classifier_predictions.csv** for each classifier.
+ Outputs - classifier labels are stored in **classifier_predictions.csv** for each classifier.

 	 Meal Taken label is represented by 1 and No Meal Taken is represented by 0.